Seanna's Kitchen

 A tablespoon of lemon juice over a cup of milk set on a blue kitchen towel with a lemon wedge off to the right.

-1. Lemon Juice + Milk. - Add 1 tablespoon of fresh lemon juice to a liquid measuring cup.
-Pour in a scant cup of milk until it reaches the 1 cup measurement line.
-Transfer the mixture to a mason jar and close the lid on tightly.
-Shake well and let rest for 10 minutes.
+1. Lemon Juice + Milk.
+Add 1 tablespoon of fresh lemon juice to a liquid measuring cup.
+Fill the measuring cup with milk to the 1-cup line.
+Transfer the mixture to a mason jar, close the lid tightly, shake well, and let it rest for 10 minutes.

 Substitution - May substitute 1 tablespoon of vinegar for 1 tablespoon of lemon juice.